fieldtrip/website/reference/ft_sourceanalysis.md

    cfg.numrandomization   = number, e.g. 500
    cfg.numpermutation     = number, e.g. 500 or 'all'

- If you have not specified a sourcemodel with pre-computed leadfields, the leadfield for each source position will be computed on the fly.
+ If you have not specified a grid with pre-computed leadfields, the leadfield for each grid location will be computed on the fly.
  In that case you can modify the leadfields by reducing the rank (i.e.  remove the weakest orientation), or by normalizing each column.